 The Department's pro bono policy encourages employees to provide pro bono legal service within their communities.
-To implement the Department's policy, former General Counsel Kirk K. Van Tine established the Pro Bono Services Committee.
+To implement the Department's policy, former General Counsel Kirk K. Van Tine established the Pro Bono Services Committee, and successive General Counsels have likewise supported pro bono legal service by attorneys in the Department.
 The Committee seeks to promote pro bono legal service, provide guidance on the ethical and legal considerations involved in performing such service, and present information regarding appropriate pro bono legal opportunities for DOT attorneys.
-The Committee is headed by Erva Cockfield of the General Counsel's Office and includes a representative designated by the Chief Counsel from each mode.
+The Committee is headed by Christopher Jennison of the Federal Aviation Administration's Office of Chief Counsel and includes a representative designated by the Chief Counsel from each mode.
 The Committee schedules speakers and other activities to educate Department attorneys on available pro bono legal opportunities.

 Have an Idea?